kaminoweb/PublicDnsList/README.md

 No, the order does not matter.
 Either IP can be your primary or secondary name server.

 # Which public DNS provider is the fatest one?
 Cloudflare DNS servers are the fatest we've seen out there.

 However, the speed of public DNS servers depends on various factors.
 Speed and location of the DNS server, your current location, how busy the DNS servers are.
-We recommend testing each DNS servers to find the best ones for you.Cloudflare DNS servers are the fatest we've seen out there.
-However, the speed of public DNS servers depends on various factors.
-Speed and location of the DNS server, your current location, how busy the DNS servers are.

 We recommend testing each DNS servers to find the best ones for you.